zZeck/sgi-x/README.md

 This is a fork of https://github.com/depp/sgix.

-Extracts from a `*.sw`, `*.idb`, and `.man` set of SGI install files.
+Extracts from `*.sw`, `*.idb`, etc. sets of SGI install files.

-Multiple versions of sgix will be in this tree, one for each major IRIX release (3, 4, 5, 6).
+This fork aims to expand handling of install files to all major IRIX releases (3, 4, 5, 6).

-Expect hiccups, this will only be finished enough to extract SGI demo source and man pages.
+The goal is to be able to extract SGI demo source and man pages, so it has only been tested on install files containing those things.

 ## Building